colingraydon/colingraydon/README.md

 # 💫 About Me:

-Distributed systems engineer, currently at Capital One supporting a feature flagging and experimentation platform.
+Distributed systems engineer working in fintech on a feature flagging / experimentation platform.

-Also working on Continuum, a distributed leaderless key-value store.
+Also working on Continuum, an open-source distributed leaderless key-value store.

 ## 🌐 Socials: